Builder68/OpenEarlyMacsRAMexpansion/README.md

 As the name suggests, this mode replicates how the Mac Plus generates RAM addresses for refresh cycles.
 In this mode, the RAM Configurator board generates address bits RA8 and RA0 as in the Mac Plus, subtituting it the default RA0 & RA8.
 A member of 68KMLA forums named Golden Potato was the one who figure out how to generate those bits.
 Thanks again Golden Potato!

-An additional few input signals picked up through cables soldered to specific points on the LB are needed for this mode, and all of them go to J3 at the auxiliary board.
-The rest of the needed signals are taken through the piggyback socket on U4F.
+Additionaly, a few more input signals picked up through cables soldered to specific points on the LB are needed for this mode, and all of them go to J3 at the auxiliary board.

  7. A19 - Pin #7 (RP1 DIP resistor array, Later LB models) or connection point 2.